 If you are not going to use a plugin then there’s no reason to keep it.
 So, it is always better to delete the plugin.

 10. Keep External HTTP Requests to Minimum

-Using external library such iFrame, Embeds, YouTube Videos, Google Analytics and similar other adds a huge data/scripts to your web pages and as a result it increases loading time.
+Using an external library such as iFrame, Embeds, YouTube Videos, Google Analytics and similar other adds huge data/scripts to your web pages and as a result, it increases loading time.

-Thus, it is best to use lower number of scripts and only the essential ones like Google Analytics in your website.
+Thus, it is best to use a lower number of scripts and only the essential ones like Google Analytics on your website and optimize WordPress speed.